AnkithaVRamaiah/GitHub-Notes/Q&A/DetailedQA.md

 4. **Create Deployment Scripts**: Within your workflow file, you can run deployment commands to push code to a server, pull Docker images, or use other deployment tools.
 5. **Automate Tests**: You can add steps to run tests before deployment, ensuring only successful builds are deployed.
 6. **Monitor Deployment**: GitHub Actions allows you to monitor deployment logs and actions in the **Actions** tab of your GitHub repository."

 ---
-Here are the answers to your next set of questions:

----